lando-tech/product-db-webapp/README.md

-# Product Database Web Application
+# yaj-product-db (Yet Another Java Product Database)

 A Spring Boot web application designed for managing products and vendors in a secure database environment.
 This application provides a comprehensive solution for product catalog management with features for adding, viewing, and managing products and their associated vendors.